Hansimov/gtaz/README.md

 ## Thanks to

-Lots of codes (especially the gamepad simulator ) are inspired by and inherited from:
+Many codes (especially `GamepadSimulator` ) are inspired by and inherited from:

 - [shibeta/JNTMbot_python](https://github.com/shibeta/JNTMbot_python)